 In the early days blogs were not much more than personal diaries.
 Over time they become more and more like corporate media.

 Then one fine day that same corporate media they copied swallowed them or outmatched them on their own turf.

 The CNN Political Ticker has been the #11 most popular blog at some point.

 Some blogs were bought and sold for many millions of dollars.
-Others earn millions of dollars or venture capital by the millions.
+Others earned millions of dollars or received venture capital by the millions.

 I rarely see personal diary-like blogs of importance now anymore.
 People still care for opinion but not for the person behind it.